hufanyoung/PBFE-JIS/README.md

 ## What this repository contains

-The code here implements only the reduced synthetic demonstration
+The numerical code implements the reduced synthetic demonstration

 `IM -> PRP (LAI) -> Q proxy (TFP) -> DV (normalized loss)`.

+The baseline calculation demonstrates direct conditional-probability propagation.
+Version 1.1.0 additionally provides:

+- continuous Monte Carlo verification of the corresponding conditional hierarchy;
+- a first-order reliability method (FORM) approximation at the illustrative `DV = 1` limit;
+- local design-point directional-cosine diagnostics;
+- six one-dimensional synthetic parameter-to-target scenarios; and
+- the manuscript-facing target-oriented figure and machine-readable numerical outputs.

-It demonstrates conditional probability propagation.
-It does **not** contain:
+The implementation does **not** contain:

 - empirical agricultural datasets;
 - a calibrated agricultural damage model;
 - an empirically estimated crop-yield model;
-- an empirical financial-loss model;
+- an empirical financial-loss or benefit-cost model;
 - an annual hazard-occurrence model;
+- calibrated intervention effects;
 - a validated strategy ranking; or
 - an end-to-end PBFE implementation.

+All numerical relationships and parameter scenarios are synthetic and are intended only to demonstrate probabilistic propagation, verification, local sensitivity, and target-oriented assessment.

 ## Repository structure